ginovh/JupiterMoonWavePlot/README.md

 ### Graphical show Jupiter moons position

 Plots the position of the Galilean moons.
-This is a very early version with many todo's ( e.g. export to pdf etc.)
+This is a very early version with many todo's ( e.g. export to pdf, fix Qt install from command line etc.)

 ![Screenshot](Screenshot.png)